 Hint: Use the Boolean filtering method we learnt earlier to select

-rows that do not match the home_city
+rows that do not match the home_city.

 import os